 With IVF, a woman's eggs and embryos can be viewed under a microscope after fertilization has taken place.
 In this way, it is possible to classify them according to established quality parameters.

 The best quality embryo will be chosen to transfer it to the mother's uterus and try to achieve gestation.

 Whether you need to undergo IUI or IVF to become a mother, we recommend that you get your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

-- It is a genetic test used to see the structure and the number of chromosomes, as well as to see potential abnormalities, including duplications, inversions, etc.
+- consists of a genetic test to see the structure and number of chromosomes, and detect possible alterations such as duplications, inversions, etc..

 - ERA test

-Unfortunately, unexplained infertility is one of the most disappointing diagnoses for couples who have been trying for a baby for years.
+Unexplained infertility is one of the most distressing diagnoses for couples who have been trying to get pregnant for years.

 FAQs from users